Here’s something interesting to think about — at one time, a pencil was the newest technology known to humans.

 Instead of new electronics

-Your wish list could include gift cards so you can download new music, games, or videos to existing devices.
-Maybe someone could give you a subscription to a video streaming service, like Netflix or Hulu.
+Your wish list could include gift cards to download new music, games, or videos to existing devices.
+Someone could give you a subscription to a video streaming service, like Netflix or Hulu.
 Or you can purchase new or used video games for older gaming systems with your gift money.
-When you are tired of your older games, some stores will buy them back from you.
+When you are tired of your older games, some stores will repurchase them from you.
 You can use the money for a new game that can be downloaded directly to your device.

 But if you do get a new device